-Argentina: Attempt to kill VP fails when handgun misfires
+Argentina authorities investigate man who tried to kill VP

-BUENOS AIRES, Argentina (AP) — A man tried to kill Argentina’s politically powerful Vice President Cristina Fernández outside her home, but the handgun misfired, the country’s president said.
+The only reason the assassination attempt failed was because the handgun misfired, President Alberto Fernández, who is not related to the vice president, said Thursday night in a national broadcast in which he declared a national holiday Friday in light of the incident.

-The man was quickly overpowered by her security officers in the incident Thursday night, officials said.
+“A man pointed a firearm at her head and pulled the trigger,” the president said, adding the firearm was loaded with five bullets but “didn’t fire even though the trigger was pulled.”

-President Alberto Fernández, who is not related to the vice president, a former president herself, said the pistol did not discharge when the man tried to fire it.
+The man was quickly overpowered by the vice president’s security officers in the incident Thursday night, officials said.

-“A man pointed a firearm at her head and pulled the trigger,” the president said in a national broadcast following the incident.
-He said the firearm was loaded with five bullets but “didn’t fire even though the trigger was pulled.”
+The vice president did not appear to have suffered any injury.

-The vice president did not appear to have suffered any injury, and the man was overpowered within seconds as he stood among a crowd of her supporters.
+Pope Francis, who is Argentine, expressed his solidarity with the vice president.
+“Having received the disturbing news of the attack that your excellency suffered yesterday afternoon, I wish to express my solidarity and closeness in this delicate moment,” he said in a statement Friday.

 Gina De Bai, a witness who was near the vice president during the incident, told The Associated Press she heard “the sound of the trigger being pulled.”
 She said she didn’t realize it was a handgun until the man was rushed by security personnel.